cuberor/Smart-Bartender/README.md

 Each pump key needs to be unique.
 It is comprised of `name`, `pin`, and `value`. `name` is the display name shown to the user on the pump configuration menu, `pin` is the GPIO pin attached to the relay for that particular pump, and `value` is the current selected drink. `value` doesn't need to be set initially, but it will be changed once you select an option from the configuration menu.

-Our bartender only has 6 pumps, but you could easily use more by adding more pump config entries.
+My bartender only has 8 pumps, but you could easily use more by adding more pump config entries.

 ### A Note on Cleaning
 After you use the bartender, you'll want to flush out the pump tubes in order to avoid bacteria growth.
 There is an easy way to do this in the configuration menu.
 Hook all the tubes up to a water source, then navigate to `configure`->`clean` and press the select button.
 All pumps will turn on to flush the existing liquid from the tubes.
 I take the tubes out of the water source halfway through to remove all liquid from the pumps. *Note: make sure you have a glass under the funnel to catch the flushed out liquid.*

 ### Running at Startup
 You can configure the bartender to run at startup by starting the program from the `rc.local` file.
-First, make sure to get the path to the repository directory by running
+First, make sure to get the path to the current directory by running

 ```
 pwd